What is atomic force microscopy (AFM)?

 Spring constant calibration

 Calibration of the spring constant of rectangular cantilevers is done via the Sader method on Nanosurf instrumentation and implemented for all current product lines.
 This method relies on inputting the length and width of the cantilever (these dimensions are provided by the vendor and read from a cantilever list in the AFM software).
-Generally, a thermal noise spectrum is recorded of the cantilever where the room temperature thermal motion is used to drive the cantilever.
-A sample thermal tune spectrum is shown below.
+Generally, a thermal noise spectrum of the cantilever is recorded where the room temperature thermal motion is used to drive the cantilever.
+A sample thermal tuning spectrum is shown below.
 A single harmonic oscillator model is used to fit the peak in the thermal spectrum in order to extract the resonance frequency and quality factor.
 All these parameters are then input into the Sader model for hydrodynamic damping of the cantilever in a given environment, which then calculates the spring constant for the lever.